SciBorgs/SciGuides/projects/DifferentialDrive.md

 By setting up the simulation with these constants, we’re creating a physics model of our robot that behaves similarly to how it would in real life.

-Before we start periodically updating our sim values, make sure to set the voltage to our sim drive in the `drive` method:
+Before we start periodically updating our sim values, make sure to set the voltage to our sim drive in the `drive` method (the one that returns void):

 ```java
     driveSim.setInputs(leftVoltage, rightVoltage);
 ```

-Last thing to set up will be updating our odometry using our simulated heading in simulation:
+Next, we need to update our odometry using our simulated heading in simulation:

 ```java
   public void periodic() {